Mag's Free Plans and How-to Videos!

 Subscribe to ToolGirl in a reader

-In a new partnership with Lowe's Canada, Mag has produced a video series of fun, colourful projects that families can build together
+In partnership with Lowe's Canada, Ruffman Entertainment has produced a video series of fun, colourful projects that families can build together

 Each 3-5 minute episode is accompanied by downloadable step-by-step instructions loaded with extra tips and mini-lessons, so even if parents aren't experienced in building, they can learn alongside their kids!